sathishkumar04vsk/task-management-app/README.md

 ## Frontend (React TypeScript)

-The React frontend (http://localhost:3000) uses Login.tsx to authenticate users, UserManagement.tsx for admin user creation, and TaskManagement.tsx for task management. zustand stores tokens/role, and @tanstack/react-query handles API calls to /api/users/ and /api/tasks/.
+The React frontend (http://localhost:3000) uses Login.tsx to authenticate users, UserManagement.tsx for admin user creation, and TaskManagement.tsx for task management. localstorage tokens/role, and @tanstack/react-query handles API calls to /api/users/ and /api/tasks/.
 The UI, built with shadcn/ui and Tailwind CSS, connects to WebSocket (ws://backend:8000/ws/tasks/) for real-time task updates.

 ## Backend (Django DRF)